raspberrypilearning/comic-character/en/step_3.md

 --- task ---

-Add an id `name-input` to style the superhero input field.
+Add an attribute `id="name-input"` to style the superhero input field.

 --- code ---
 ---